jimbojw/vibe-tasking/README.md

 Vibe Tasking operates on three core pillars to create a structured and effective environment for AI-assisted development:

-1.  **Context Initialization (`CONTEXT.md`):** A primary file at the project root (e.g., [`CONTEXT.md`](CONTEXT.md:0)) that bootstraps AI assistant chat sessions.
+1.  **Context Initialization (`CONTEXT.md`):** A primary file at the project root (e.g., [`CONTEXT.md`](CONTEXT.md)) that bootstraps AI assistant chat sessions.
 It provides essential orientation, links to crucial documents, and meta-guidance on how the AI can discover more specific instructions.
-2.  **AI-Guides (`ai-guides/`):** A collection of specialized instructional documents (e.g., [`ai-guides/core/stories/stories-structuring-guide.md`](ai-guides/core/stories/stories-structuring-guide.md:0)) designed to provide AI assistants with explicit, task-specific operational procedures and project conventions.
+2.  **AI-Guides (`ai-guides/`):** A collection of specialized instructional documents (e.g., [`ai-guides/core/stories/stories-structuring-guide.md`](ai-guides/core/stories/stories-structuring-guide.md)) designed to provide AI assistants with explicit, task-specific operational procedures and project conventions.
 These are discoverable via their YAML frontmatter.
+The guides within Vibe Tasking apply to any project using the framework; host projects can add their own `ai-guides/` directory to create custom guides or override the default ones.
 3.  **Stories (`stories/`):** Structured units of work, akin to agile user stories (e.g., `stories/s001-initial-project-setup/story.md`).
 Each story is defined in its own directory and includes a `story.md` file (with metadata, description, and acceptance criteria) and a `journal.md` for logging progress.
+When you use Vibe Tasking in your project, a `stories/` directory will be created to house your project-specific work. _(Note: The [`stories/`](./stories) directory within the Vibe Tasking repository itself document its own development.)_

 These components interoperate to enhance AI accuracy, streamline workflows, and foster a more effective user-AI partnership.